 This stew is the perfect way to use firm white fish.
 Something sturdy and mild like sea bass lends itself incredibly well to this dish.
 The composition really allows the fish to be the main ingredient here and stand out as the star of the dish through and through.
-For bulk, add some potatoes and tomatoes for flavour.
+For bulk, add some potatoes and tomatoes for flavor.
 This light dish is perfect for using your Instant Pot in the summer.
 Serve with crusty bread and fresh herbs to round things out.
 Recipe from Bowl of Delicious.

 Just one look at this creamy fish chowder and you're probably convinced.
 This stew blends what you love about classic New England clam chowder and creamy, chunky, smoky potato soup.
-You end up with a love child that epitomises comfort food!
+You end up with a love child that epitomizes comfort food!
 Its humble beginnings include bacon and mirepoix, and the bulk of the stew is made up of potatoes, frozen corn, and haddock.
 This is the ultimate winter warmer, and it's plenty nourishing too.
 It takes just 5 minutes to make, and it's naturally gluten-free.
 Recipe from Health Starts In The Kitchen.

-This gumbo is boasting a list of classic gumbo ingredients, so you can bet the flavour is good.
+This gumbo is boasting a list of classic gumbo ingredients, so you can bet the flavor is good.
 This recipe is even paleo-friendly and Whole30-compliant!
 While a good gumbo can be rather indulgent, this is the perfect weeknight meal or office lunch that won't be weighing you down with heavy ingredients for hours to come.
 Onion, bell peppers, diced tomatoes, shrimp, and sea bass combine for a healthy twist on classic Southern cuisine.
 You can serve it with white rice or cauliflower rice if you need to bulk it up.
 By the way, this dairy-free dish makes a great choice for a freezer meal!
 Recipe from The Movement Menu.

-This fancy little number combines tender, fresh Alaskan cod for protein, zingy fennel, deep flavour from olive brine and even more crushed green olives, and of course potatoes.
+This fancy little number combines tender, fresh Alaskan cod for protein, zingy fennel, deep flavor from olive brine and even more crushed green olives, and of course potatoes.
 This recipe comes from the south of France, so if you've visited, you might be familiar.
 It's not your typical stew.
-This one is for the adventurous eater with a deep need for unique and interesting flavour.
-For those folks though, it's truly a treat that you'll want to savour every last bite of.
+This one is for the adventurous eater with a deep need for a unique and interesting flavor.
+For those folks though, it's truly a treat that you'll want to savor every last bite of.
 Recipe from The Tasting Table.

 Of course, we had to include a classic clam chowder.
-This one hardly deviates from the standard recipe, so it's the perfect Instant Pot rendition to recreate your favourite soup.
+This one hardly deviates from the standard recipe, so it's the perfect Instant Pot rendition to recreate your favorite soup.
 Chopped clams, bacon, butter, fresh thyme, potatoes, half and half, and a garnish of chives stand out in this recipe with your standard soup ingredients, giving it unbeatable texture and a creamy deliciousness you just can't beat.
 That's what chowder is all about, right?
 You'll feel like you're on the sea with this recipe!
 Recipe from Simply Happy Foodie.

 This recipe is great for the person who wants to get their protein in!
-With a tomato broth base mixed with Old Bay, thyme, oregano, and spicy cayenne for a kick, every bite is injected with fabulously fresh flavour.
-Shrimp and lentils make up the bulk of the stew lending lean protein, fibre, and so much awesome nutrition.
+With a tomato broth base mixed with Old Bay, thyme, oregano, and spicy cayenne for a kick, every bite is injected with fabulously fresh flavor.
+Shrimp and lentils make up the bulk of the stew lending lean protein, fiber, and so much awesome nutrition.
 We especially love the addition of riced broccoli!
 This tasty gluten-free and dairy-free dinner is done in less than 15 minutes.
+Recipe from Aimee Mars.

 Cioppino is a seafood stew that originated in San Francisco.
 It has Italian roots with a tomato and wine base, and it features a TON of fish.
 Basically, whatever you can get your hands on!
 When Italian immigrants in California had a scarce fishing day, they'd walk around collecting what they could from the community.
 They must have made some pretty incredible stews.
-This version features scallops, shrimp, sablefish, crab legs and clams.
+This version features scallops, shrimp, sablefish, crab legs, and clams.
 This is a truly fun dish to make.
+Recipe from Denimelon Eats.

-Many curry recipes feature standard Thai flavour which is fantastic and all, but have you ever tried Japanese curry?
+Many curry recipes feature standard Thai flavor which is fantastic and all, but have you ever tried Japanese curry?
 If not, this pressure cooker recipe is going to change the game.
-Test your culinary prowess with this flavour-infused dish.
+Test your culinary prowess with this flavor-infused dish.
 The recipe includes a tutorial for making a rich curry roux - the secret to the distinct taste in this stew!
 The seafood blend features clams, shrimps, scallops, and calamari.
 Recipe from Just One Cookbook.

 Finally, we have a more traditional red curry featuring shrimp.
-This healthy dish encompasses Thai takeout flavour with a simple list of staple ingredients like prawns, coconut milk, curry paste, fresh ginger, and fresh garlic.
+This healthy dish encompasses Thai takeout flavor with a simple list of staple ingredients like prawns, coconut milk, curry paste, fresh ginger, and fresh garlic.
 It's a nourishing choice and perfectly paleo-friendly if you substitute white rice for cauliflower rice.
+Recipe from Wholesomelicious.